nielsjani/ddd-reading-group-labo/Context.md

 Already 'developed': A voyage can be created using a wizard in the UI.
 First the tour is given a name, second the stops are added.
 Finally the vessel is chosen and its characteristics are coupled to the voyage.
 Once this wizard has been completed, you can publish the voyage.
 A published voyage can be cancelled.

+A customer can also buy a ticket for a cabin having a certain type and capacity.

 _Your mission:_

 Take a look at the existing code.
 It has a number of (according to the CEO) 'small' flaws.